espena/sosicon/README.markdown

 object types (OBJTYPE).

 To convert a SOSI file to shape, run sosicon from the directory where the SOSI file resides.
-Use the -2shp parameter to emit the three required files for the shapefile format.
+Use the -2shp parameter to emit the three required files: Shape file (shp), database file (dbf) and index file (shx).
 Use the -o parameter to specify output file name and the -g parameter to select the type of geometry to export.
 In the following example, the SOSI element FLATE (surface) is scheduled for export to shapefile.

 `sosicon -2shp -g FLATE -o my_output input.sos`